PySimpleGUI/PySimpleGUI/readme.md

 * Jorj McKie was the motivator behind the entire project.
 His wxsimpleGUI concepts sparked PySimpleGUI into existence
 * [Fredrik Lundh](https://wiki.python.org/moin/FredrikLundh) for his work on `tkinter`
+* [Ruud van der Ham](https://forum.pythonistacafe.com/u/Ruud) for all the help he's provided as a Python-mentor.
+Quite a few tricky bits of logic was supplied by Ruud.
+The dual-purpose return values scheme is Ruud's for example

 ## How Do I